 To write volatile Status Register bits, a Write Enable for Volatile Status Register (50h) instruction must have been executed prior to the Write Status Register instruction (Status Register bit WEL remains 0).
-However, SRL and LB[3:1] cannot be changed from "1" to "0" because of the OTP protection for these bits.
-Upon power off or the execution of a Software/Hardware Reset, the volatile Status Register bit values will be lost, and the non-volatile Status Register bit values will be restored.
+However, SRP and LB[3:1] cannot be changed from "1" to "0" because of the OTP protection for these bits.
+Upon power off or the execution of a Software/Hardware Reset or Power-down instruction, the volatile Status Register bit values will be lost, and the non-volatile Status Register bit values will be restored.